Domains and Classifying Topoi: Quasi-coherence and sober spaces

-\begin{proof}[Proof of \Cref{prop:spectra-are-powers-of-the-interval}] We wish to show that every spectrum $X=\spec A$ an equaliser of powers of the interval.
-To that end, we note that the adjunction $F\dashv U\colon \I\alg \to\Set$ is of descent type by \Cref{lem:horn-free-models-descent}, since the theory of $\I$-algebras is Horn.
+\begin{proof}[Proof of \zcref{prop:spectra-are-powers-of-the-interval}] We wish to show that every spectrum $X=\spec A$ an equaliser of powers of the interval.
+To that end, we note that the adjunction $F\dashv U\colon \I\alg \to\Set$ is of descent type by \zcref{lem:horn-free-models-descent}, since the theory of $\I$-algebras is Horn.
 Hence, the following is a coequaliser in $\I\alg$:

-Because $\spec\colon \I\alg\op\to\Set$ is a right adjoint (\Cref{specrightadj}), it sends colimits of algebras to limits of sets; hence, the following is an equaliser:
+Because $\spec\colon \I\alg\op\to\Set$ is a right adjoint (\zcref{specrightadj}), it sends colimits of algebras to limits of sets; hence, the following is an equaliser:

 \end{proof}

 \begin{remark}[Spectra are replete] Recall the notion of \emph{replete} type given by \citet{hyland1990first}: $X$ is said to replete when it is right orthogonal to any map that $\I$ is right orthogonal to.
 Throughout the paper, by right orthogonality we always mean the \emph{internal} notion: $X$ is right orthogonal to a map $f$ iff the restriction map $X^f$ is an equivalence.
 Thus, an object is replete iff it belongs to the smallest internal localisation class containing $\I$.
 In particular, replete objects form an exponential ideal.
 This implies a spectrum $\spec A$ as an equaliser of powers of $\I$ will also be replete. \end{remark}